nds-org/developer-tutorial/example-3-owncloud/README.md

 6. Wait for the stack to start.
   * NOTE: this may take several minutes the first time, as Docker will pull the image before running it.
 7. Once the stack has started, navigate to its endpoint by click the link to the right of the service name.
-8. A new tab will open, where you will be able to taken to the ownCloud interface, and continue through the ownCloud setup using their web interface.
+8. A new tab will open, where you will be taken to the ownCloud self-installation web interface.
+  * Enter the username and password that you would like to use for the ownCloud administrator.
+  * Once you have chosen your admin credentials, click **Finish Setup**.
-9. You should then be brought to the home page, where you will be able to upload new files and view existing files existing on the volume above.
+9. You should then be brought to your ownCloud instance's home page, where you will be able to upload new files and view existing files existing on the attached volume.
+10. Upload a test file somewhere into ownCloud using the **+** button at the top-left of the screen.

 ### Testing ownCloud + MySQL
 We've tested our ownCloud spec, but what about the MySQL integration?